-- Unwinnable by Mistake: One of the necessary items to win this adventure is to have a layer of multicolored scales embedded on your flesh, which you can obtain at the start of this adventure... by failing your very first LUCK test.
+- Unintentionally Unwinnable: One of the necessary items to win this adventure is to have a layer of multicolored scales embedded on your flesh, which you can obtain at the start of this adventure... by failing your very first LUCK test.
 Most players will simply opt to choose the Unlucky route without Testing their Luck, which is probably for the better.

 - Wacky Wayside Tribe: Sevmiroda's gang of mercenaries, Velkos and her thugs, and a few wandering bandit gangs are not affiliated with Feior, but will still hinder your journey.

 - Waking Up Elsewhere: Right at the beginning of the book in paragraph 1, you woke up in the same crypt you were entombed alive in, with absolutely no memory of how you got there.

 - The War Sequence: One in the end as your army consisting of peasants, rebels, La Résistance and other possible allies battle against Feior's army.

 - Wizard Duel: Your final battle against your brother, Feior.
 Fight him in close combat and you'll fail your quest.
 It's a Puzzle Boss battle where you must determine the right choices of spells to use against him, or else be vanquished yourself.

 - Zerg Rush: The Kreehuls, toad-like beings you encounter in the jungle which attacks in large numbers.
 If you get on their bad side they will utterly overwhelm you.
 On the other hand, if you manage to gain them on your side, they will prove to be an invaluable ally for your army in the climatic final scene.